-Sharna is Managing Director of 21/64, a non-profit consulting practice specializing in next generation and multigenerational engagement in philanthropy and family enterprise.
-In that capacity, Sharna facilitates Grand Street, a network of one hundred 18-35 year olds who are or will be involved in their family's philanthropy; speaks and consults on generational transitions using 21/64's uniquely developed tools; and trains other advisors on 21/64's approach to multigenerational engagement.
-Sharna is co-author of #NextGenDonors, a first-of-its-kind study of high-capacity next gen donors.
+Sharna Goldseker is Executive Director of 21/64, a non-profit consulting practice specializing in next generation and multigenerational engagement in philanthropy and family enterprise.
+In that capacity, Sharna consults and speaks on generational transitions often using 21/64's uniquely developed tools; facilitates Grand Street, a network of 18-35 year olds from Jewish families, who are or will be involved in their family's philanthropy; and trains other advisors on 21/64's approach to multigenerational engagement.
+Sharna is editor of The Grandparent Legacy Project and co-author of #NextGenDonors, a first-of-its-kind study of high-capacity next gen donors in the United States.

 Sharna earned a Bachelor of Arts from the University of Pennsylvania with majors in Urban Studies and Religious Studies.
 She has a Masters in Public Administration in Non-Profit Management from New York University's Robert F. Wagner Graduate School of Public Service, where she was the inaugural Charles H. Tenney Fellow.
 She also has training in organizational development, group dynamics, and family systems.

 Sharna currently serves on the Board of Directors of the Goldseker Foundation, a foundation established by her great uncle, and is a member of the Collaboration for Family Flourishing, a network of family wealth advisors.
 She is married with two children and lives in New York City.